Dr. Harold E. Puthoff

 Dr. Puthoff, who graduated from Stanford University in 1967, has more than four decades of research in a variety of fields.
 He has published numerous papers on electron beam devices, lasers and quantum zero point energy effects, holds patents in the fields of lasers, communications and energy.
 His current research interests range from theoretical studies on gravity, inertia, cosmology and energy research to laboratory studies on innovative approaches to energy generation and space propulsion.

-Harold E. Puthoff holds a Ph.D. in electrical engineering, which he earned from Stanford University in 1967.
-His doctoral thesis was titled “The stimulated Raman effect and its application as a tunable laser”
+Harold E. Puthoff holds a Ph.D. in electrical engineering, which he earned from Stanford University in 1967, focusing on tunable lasers and electron beam devices.
+His doctoral thesis was titled “The stimulated Raman effect and its application as a tunable laser”.
+He co-authored the book “Fundamentals of Quantum Electronics” in 1969, which has been translated into multiple languages.

 In 1985, Puthoff left the remote viewing program to become director of the Institute for Advanced Studies in Austin.
 He has since served regularly for corporations, government agencies, the executive branch and Congress as an advisor on cutting-edge technology and future technology trends.